-- a) Written summaries of readings: 30% of final grade - b) Class participation (esp. as discussion leader): 20% of final grade - c) Seminar paper: 50% of final grade
+- a) Written summaries of readings: 30% of final grade

+- b) Class participation: 10% of final grade

+- c) Oral Presentation: 10% of final grade

+- d) Term paper proposal: 10% of final grade

+- e) Seminar paper: 40% of final grade

-In accord with McGill University's Charter of Students' Rights, students in this course have the right to submit in English or in French any written work that is to be graded.
+In accord with McGill University's Charter of Students' Rights, students in this course have the right to submit in English or in French any written work that is to be graded." (approved by Senate on 21 January 2009 - see also the section in this document on Assignments and evaluation.)